Tragopogon porrifolius: Pests and diseases

 Few pests or diseases affect T. porrifolius.
-White rust (Albugo tragopogonis) is the most common disease of T. porrifolius.
+White rust (Albugo tragopogonis) is the most common disease.
 Closely related wild species (e.g. Tragopogon pratensis), black salsify (Scorzonera hispanica), gerbera (Gerbera) and sunflower (Helianthus annuus) are also found to be hosts of this fungus.
 At an early stage chlorotic spotting is visible on leaves and stems.
 These develop during the course of disease into small white blisters.

 Occasional problems are reported with rust diseases caused by Puccinia hystericum, Puccinia jackyana and Puccinia scorzonera.
 Mulching with oats and the use of spring vetch (Vicia sativa) or blue tansy (Phacelia tanacetifolia) as cover crops reduces the number of fungi infecting seedlings and roots.
 The following fungi have been isolated from T. porrifolius seedlings and roots: Alternaria alternata, Fusarium culmorum, Fusarium oxysporum, Penicillium spp., Rhizoctonia solani and Sclerotinia sclerotiorum.

 When the rows are planted too close together, powdery mildew (Erysiphe cichoriacearum) can affect the plants.

 When the roots are left in the ground over winter, mice and voles may nibble them.